Liberal Arts and Sciences: Global Challenges (BA/BSc)

 When you decide to study at LUC The Hague you need to consider certain fees and costs.

 The costs of studying at Leiden University College consist of several components.
-Please review them below:
+Please review them.
+Detailed descriptions of each cost can be found below

 The tuition fees of LUC The Hague have two elements: